METALS-Copper pares losses, some see fresh 11-month low as bottom

 “It doesn’t make any sense to have such a gloomy sentiment on metals demand.
 This is a good opportunity to go long again,” Torlizzi added, saying he had already taken a long position.

-LME copper has shed about 5 percent this week, putting it on track for its steepest weekly drop since the week ended Nov.
+LME copper has shed nearly 5 percent this week, putting it on track for its steepest weekly drop since the week ended Nov.
 20, 2015.

 * ESCONDIDA: Supporting copper was news that negotiations between workers and BHP Billiton Plc at the Escondida copper mine in Chile, the world’s largest, are “far from reaching agreement” with less than three weeks to go before the negotiation deadline.

-* ZINC: Zinc dipped 0.1 percent to $2,696.50 a tonne, supported by a report from state Chinese research institute Antaike saying zinc production in China would decline to its lowest level since 2015 in the third quarter, according to a note by Commerzbank.
+* ZINC: LME zinc was bid up 1 percent at $2,727 a tonne in official rings, supported by a report from state Chinese research institute Antaike saying zinc production in China would decline to its lowest level since 2015 in the third quarter, according to a note by Commerzbank.

 “Nickel remains the only long of the (LME) complex, however this has retreated to 7 percent of open interest on our estimates, down from the 33 percent peak in early-June,” Alastair Munro at broker Marex Spectron said in a note.

-* ALUMINIUM: LME aluminium rose 0.1 percent to $2,081 a tonne as Chinese alumina refiners cut production.
+* ALUMINIUM: LME aluminium traded down 0.4 percent at $2,071 a tonne in official activity as Chinese alumina refiners cut production.

 * For the top stories in metals and other news, click or